-- (a) Notice of Proposed Action. - (1) After receipt of a complete application for (1) a new minor source with a potential to emit any pollutant that exceeds 50 tpy for CO; 40 tpy for VOCs, SO2, or NOX; 10 tpy for PM2.5; 15 tpy for PM10; 10 tpy for H2S; or 0.6 tpy for lead; (2) a new minor source that will be located within 1,000 feet of the outer boundary of a school, hospital, or residential area; or (3) a significant permit revision that is required because of a significant increase in an existing minor source's potential to emit, the Control Officer shall publish in a newspaper of general circulation within Clark County, Nevada, and on the Department's web site, a Notice of Proposed Action on the application containing the following: - (A) The name and address of the permittee or permit applicant and, if different, of the facility regulated by the permit; - (B) The date the Control Officer received the completed application; - (C) The location where documents relevant to the application, including the application, the proposed permit conditions, and determinations of RACT, if applicable, will be available; - (D) The nature of the source involved in the permit action; - (E) The pollutants to be emitted by the source and the projected quantities of those pollutants; - (F) The name, address, and telephone number of the Department representative whom interested persons may contact for instructions on how to obtain additional information, such as a copy of the draft permit, the statement of basis, the application, relevant supporting materials, and other materials available to the Control Officer that are relevant to the permitting decision;
+- (a) Notice of Proposed Action. - After receipt of a complete application for any of the following proposed actions for minor source permits, a Notice of Proposed Action shall be posted on the Department's website. - (A) A new minor source with a potential to emit any pollutant that exceeds 50 tons per year (tpy) for CO; 40 tpy for VOCs, SO2, or NO_x; 10 tpy for PM{2.5}; 15 tpy for PM10; 10 tpy for H2S; or 0.6 tpy for lead. - (B) A new minor source that will be located within 1,000 feet of the outer boundary of a school, hospital, or residential area. - (C) A significant permit revision that is required because of a significant increase in an existing minor source's potential to emit. - (D) A new portable source.

+- (E) A voluntarily accepted emissions limitation as provided in Section 12.1.7(c). - (2) The Notice of Proposed Action on the application shall containing all of the following: - (A) The name and address of the permittee or permit applicant and, if different, of the facility regulated by the permit. - (B) The date the Control Officer received the complete application. - (C) The location where documents relevant to the application, including the application, the proposed permit conditions, and determinations of RACT, if applicable, will be available. - (D) The nature of the source involved in the permit action. - (E) The pollutants to be emitted by the source and the projected quantities of those pollutants. - (F) The name, address, and telephone number of the Department representative whom interested persons may contact for instructions on how to obtain additional information, such as a copy of the draft permit, the statement of basis, the application, relevant supporting materials, and other materials available to the Control Officer that are relevant to the permitting decision. - (G) The location of the administrative record, the times at which the record will be open for public inspection, and a statement that all data submitted by the applicant (except confidential information, in accordance with NRS 445B.570 and Section 12.6) are available as part of the administrative record. - (H) The Control Officer's preliminary determination whether the application for a permit should be approved or disapproved. - An opportunity for any person to submit written comments on the application for a permit and any relevant documents. - (J) An opportunity for any person to request a public hearing, consistent with the requirements of Section